calina-c/athena/README.md

 # ATHENA
-Approach for Tweet Harvesting, Extraction, Analysis and Normalisation
+Approach for Tweet Harvesting, Enhancement, Analysis and Normalisation

 # To Run celery jobs